-I wish I had pictures but the road was so narrow that it did not have guardrails or a shoulder much less overlook stops so I was not able to take any photos except this one of the highest and more remote rest stop in all of the land.
+I wish I had pictures but the road was so narrow that it did not have guardrails or a shoulder much less overlook stops so I was not able to take any photos except of this one – the highest and most remote rest stop in all of the land.

-The rest stop looks more random that it actually was.
-It is located in the parking lot of Mores Creek Summit and is the jumping off point for backcountry skiing.
+The rest stop looks more random than it actually was.
+It is located in the parking lot of Mores Creek Summit and is the jumping-off point for backcountry skiing.
 I. Could.
 Not.
 Imagine.

 In summary, Idaho is neat.
 Visit it if you have the opportunity.